abiwab/gram/README.md

 > **🚧 Project Status: Active Development**
 > GRAM is currently in an **Alpha stage**.
 The syntax specification is stabilizing, but the parser logic is actively being refined.
 Breaking changes may occur.
 > **This is an Open Source project.** We believe standardizing recipe data requires a community effort.
 Feedback, feature requests, and code contributions are highly welcome!

+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for more information on how to contribute to GRAM.

 ---

 ## 📚 Documentation